 There’s no fixed age at which you must hang up your work boots, and the right time for you to stop work will depend very much on your individual circumstances.
 However, most people won’t be able to afford to retire until they can start drawing an income from their pension, or start claiming the State Pension.

-If you have a defined contribution workplace or private pension, these schemes set a normal retirement age, which is typically 65.
+If you have a defined contribution workplace pension, these schemes set a normal retirement age, which is typically 65.

 Similarly, old-style final salary or defined benefit pensions set a retirement age when people are expected to retire.
 This age – called a normal retirement age – can vary from profession to profession and scheme to scheme, but it’s typically 65.
 However, it could be 60 or even younger.
-Find out more in our guide; When can I retire?
+However, if you’ve taken out a pension directly with a pension provider, or through an independent financial advisor, you can usually access your retirement savings from the age of 55, rising to 57 by 2028.
+Find out more in our guide When can I retire?

 It could be that you don’t intend to have a ‘hard-stop’ retirement, and you may want to reduce work gradually, in which case your pension income will be supplemented by your pay for a certain period.
 You can learn more about this in our guide; How can I phase my retirement?